dilner1/Connect-4/README.md

 https://codethislab.com/html5-game-connect-4/

-What MUST be include:
+- What MUST be include:
     - Changes between player one and player two after each go
     - Cannot place chips anywhere on the board, they must stack ontop of each other
     - Placing 4 of the same colour chips in a row, colum or diagnally gives a win
-- detect which player won
+    - detect which player won and display message

 What should be included
     - Player turn indicator
     - Reset button

-Non-essential elements to add
+Non-essential elements that could be added
     - start menu
     - AI player option
     - timer

 The classic game of connect 4 is 7 counters wide and 6 counters high so i will follow this design.